Question & Answer #1

 There are several supplement brands like Algaecal, New Chapter and Vitamin Code that make excellent organic calcium supplements derived from algae.
 And Tom's of Maine makes a natural fluoride-free toothpaste for sensitive teeth.

 Remember, the Osteoporosis Reversal Program does not require you to eliminate any foods; you simply enjoy them in the correct balance.
 And to get started with the foods you are not so familiar with, you might want to search for recipes online, or the recipe sampler in the Save Our Bones manual.
 There are delicious pasta dishes to get you started.

-In reference to how much water to drink, I don't recommend counting the number of cups, but it is a great habit, as I write in The Missing Link, to drink plenty of distilled water with a few drops of lemon juice.
+In reference to how much water to drink, I don't recommend counting the number of cups, but it is a great habit, as I write in the Osteoporosis Hydration Protocol, to drink plenty of distilled water with a few drops of lemon juice.

 So take it easy… and stay on track with these simple bone health solutions.

 Is taking coral calcium better than other calcium supplements?
 I was told that it is more absorbable.
 If not, what would you recommend?
 Thank you.